- Rent Control / Increase Limitations. Michigan state landlords can raise rent only if it’s stated in the lease and only with appropriate notice.

 A landlord may increase rent when there is no written lease or during a periodic tenancy (i.e., month-to-month lease, week-to-week lease, etc.), by providing the tenant with the appropriate amount of notice.

 It is illegal for a landlord to raise rent in retribution for a tenant’s filing a claim regarding the health and safety of the property or for joining a tenant’s group (Michigan Legislation Regarding Retribution).

-It is also illegal for a landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant (Fair Housing Act).
+According to the Federal Fair Housing Act, it is illegal for a landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant.

 Michigan does not legislate the amount a landlord can increase a tenant’s rent.

 How Much Notice is Needed for Raising Rent?

 There is no state statute on the amount of notice a landlord must provide to a tenant when raising rent.
 However, it is customary for a Michigan landlord to provide at least a 30-Day Notice before he/she may expect the increased rent.
 (Mich.
 Comp Law 55-134)

 For a FREE rent increase notice template, click here.